Follow the instructions on this page to integrate with VCS repositories that are hosted on JetBrains Space.

 In the Git Repositories category: Read, Write, and Admin.

-In the application settings, open the Authentication tab, select the Client Credentials flow as the authentication flow, and click Save.
+Switch to the Authentication tab in the application settings, select the Client Credentials flow as the authentication flow, then click the Save button.

 On the top of the Authentication tab, you'll find the client ID and secret that you'll need for the integration settings in YouTrack.
 Prepare to copy the client ID and secret to YouTrack.

-If you already have an application for YouTrack in Space, make sure that its configuration matches the recommended one and prepare to copy its client ID and secret to YouTrack.
+If you already have an application for YouTrack in Space, make sure that it is configured according to the instructions provided here and prepare to copy its client ID and secret to YouTrack.

 Connect to a Repository